Delphinoid/SDLOpenGLBaseC/README.md

 * Organize source files into folders.
 Eventually.
 * Phase out SDL?

 Download the bin folder if you would like to give it a go.
+Note that this is a 32-bit version of the application, although 64-bit compilation works fine.